Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 The access control method shown in this article is lighter and more streamlined because it does not need a separate log watcher daemon (e.g. fail2ban).
 Another good thing is that Netfilter is usually readily available and in use anyway, so accommodating a few more rules to the ruleset does not require much extra effort.

 This is not, however, a universal solution.
-The real downside is that Netfilter counts only incoming connections, not failed logins, and therefore it could be more easy to accidentally lock oneself out or accidentally cause a small denial of service.
+The real downside is that Netfilter counts only incoming connections, not failed logins, and therefore it could be easier to accidentally lock oneself out or accidentally cause a small denial of service.

 Still, the principal solution for denying access to abusive hosts as described in this article has been tried and tested by the author for a considerable length of time.
 Even on a small-scale multiuser system, there has only been a tiny amount of bans for legitimate users over several years (one or two cases) but obviously, this is not a large-scale multiuser solution.